 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-Wisteria is generaly a problem free climbers with lack of flowers being the usually compliant or wilting and yellowing leaves, but like all plants, there are a few wisteria pests and diseases to watch out for.
-But as some of these cause the plant to not flower or to dieback they can’t be ignored.
+Wisteria is generally a problem-free climber, with the most common complaints usually being a lack of flowers or wilting and yellowing leaves.
+But like all plants, there are a few pests and diseases to watch out for.
+Some of these can cause your Wisteria to not flower or to die back, so they cannot be ignored.

-Here’s how to identify what’s wrong with your wisteria and what to do about it.
+We have put together a guide to help you identify what’s wrong with your Wisteria and what you can do about it.

-Scale insects were first found in Britain in a garden in London on 2001.
-These insects, with a soft-body beneath a hard shell, suck the sap of your wisteria leaves.
+Scale insects were first found in Britain in a garden in London in 2001.
+These insects, with soft bodies beneath hard shells, suck the sap out of the leaves on a Wisteria.
 They leave large, brown-black scales on the stems of the plant.

 Wisteria scale insects are larger than other types of scale insects.
-You find the mature insects in the late spring on the stems of the wisteria.
+You often find mature insects in the late spring on the stems of the Wisteria.
 These insects often develop heavy infestations and thickly cover the stems.
-They deprive the wisteria of energy and the plant dies back.
+They deprive the Wisteria of energy and the plant dies back.

 What to do

-If you have only a few scale insects on your wisteria, you can ignore them.
-Healthy plants can handle light infestations of these insects.
-The trouble arises when many insects move in.
+If you have only a few scale insects on your Wisteria, you can ignore them.
+Healthy plants can handle light infestations of these insects, the trouble arises when many of these insects move in.